A multi-car pile-up can happen as a result of different factors. We take a look at how insurers determine liability.

 He adds: "This is often phrased as the insurers 'standing their own losses'."

-Recent news reports have highlighted a type of fraud known as crash-for-cash and flash-for-cash.
+Over the past few years news reports have highlighted a type of fraud known as crash-for-cash and flash-for-cash.

 In the former, criminals brake suddenly so the car behind runs into them.